Would you switch your mortgage mid-term if you could save money? Here is what you need to know before you decide.

 Loan to Value (LTV): This is the amount you want to borrow against the value of your home.
 You will find more attractive deals the lower your LTV is.

 Interest rate: Obviously, this is one of the most important elements of your search, as a higher interest rate means higher monthly payments.

 Extra costs: Check things like product fees — as a high product fee could wipe out any savings you would make by securing a lower interest rate.

 It is a good idea to select a number of 'possibles' based on the product features and eligibility criteria that matches your requirements, then work out the total cost over the course of the deal.

 Once you have found a deal which will save you money, you can start your application online, over the phone, or in person, whichever is applicable.

 If you are successful, the lender will make you an 'in principle' mortgage offer — this means your application has been approved, if the information you provided in your application is accurate.

 At this stage, you will need to find a solicitor you trust to handle liaison with your current and proposed mortgage lender, as well as oversee the rest of the application process (conveyancing).

 This will include:

-If you are still unsure, or simply need help working out whether it is cost effective to switch your mortgage mid-term, visit our mortgage specialist page to receive a quote and contact details from an independent mortgage advisor in your area.
+If you are still unsure, or simply need help working out whether it is cost effective to switch your mortgage mid-term, contact our mortgage broker to receive a quote and contact details from an independent mortgage advisor in your area.